 Good morning from our team members across the UK who are logging on ready for #MedComms Day

-Give a wave to the AMICULUM team in Bern
+Give a wave to the AMICULUM team in Switzerland

 Give a wave to the AMICULUM team in Dubai

 Marhaba from our MENA team who are celebrating #MedComms Day in sunny Dubai

 Thanks to Huw Williams, Regional Scientific Director at MIMS, from Singapore who has gathered everyone together for a regional team huddle today, and a photo opportunity.